 The full name of DISM is Deployment Image Servicing and Management (DISM.exe).
 It is a command-line tool that is used to service and prepare Windows images for Windows PE, Windows Recovery Environment (Windows RE), and Windows Setup.
 So, you can use it to repair your Windows 10/11 image.

 If your Windows 10/11 has missing or corrupted files, you can use DISM to repair the image.
-DISM is built in Windows.
+DISM is built into Windows.
 It is available through the command line or Windows PowerShell.

 About DISM /online /cleanup-image /restorehealth